-Jurnal Pendidikan Indonesia is a double-blind peer-reviewed journal.
+Jurnal Pendidikan Indonesia (Japendi) is a double-blind peer-reviewed journal.
 Each paper submitted to the Islamic Guidance and Counseling Journal for publication is subject to peer review.
 A peer review in this journal is an evaluation of a paper submitted by two or more individuals who have similar competence to the author.
 It aims to determine the feasibility of academic papers to be published.
 The peer review method is used to maintain quality standards and give credibility to the paper.
 The peer review in the Indonesian Education Journal takes place in 9 steps with the following description.

 Corresponding authors or submitting papers to journals.
 This is done through an online system supported by the Open Journal System (OJS).
 However, to make it easier for writers, the Islamic Guidance and Counseling Journal temporarily also accepts paper submissions via email.

 Papers submitted are first assessed by the editors of the Indonesian Education Journal.
 Editor checks whether it fits the focus and scope of the Journal.
 The composition and arrangement of the paper is evaluated against the journal's Author Guidelines to ensure it includes the necessary sections and style of language.
 In addition, an assessment of the minimum quality required of a paper for publication begins at this step, including an assessment of whether there are major methodological weaknesses.
 Any submitted papers that pass this step will be checked by Turnitin for plagiarism prior to review by reviewers.

 The Editor in Chief checks whether the paper is appropriate for the journal, original, interesting and significant for publication.
 Otherwise, the paper may be rejected without further review.